 - Can I get a letter that the products I buy are allowable for organic certification?

 - Your invoice is your documentation that we are a certified-organic handler.
-Click here to view our certificate.
-Seeds and seed potatoes labeled ‘OG’ are certified organic.
+View and download our primary MOFGA certificate here, which lists all of our organic items in Seeds, Trees, OGS, Bulbs, and POE.
+Seeds, seed potatoes, and plants labeled ‘Organic’ are certified organic.
+This year, we have been issued a second certificate for items that ship from our Hinckley Road warehouse, which stores and processes trees and perennial plants.
+These plants are also listed in the main certificate linked above.
+View and download the certificate specifically for items that ship from our Hinckley Road warehouse.
 Some of our amendments and supplies are on the national list or the OMRI list, but it is your responsibility to check with your certifier about the allowability of any product.

 - May I return something I ordered in error?

 - You may not return seeds, potatoes, bulbs, plants or nursery stock.
 You may return an Organic Growers Supply item in good condition for a $5 restocking fee.